FrankLhota56/fortran66-flex/README.md

 ```
       DO 100 I = 1,5
 ```
-This statement is the start of a DO loop, ending with the statement labeled 100, where the body of the loop is executed with I set to the values 1 through 5 inclusive.
+This statement is the start of a `DO` loop, ending with the statement labeled 100, where the body of the loop is executed with `I` set to the values 1 through 5 inclusive.
 Now consider what happens if we replace the comma in this statement with a period:
 ```
       DO 100 I = 1.5
 ```
 This one character change transformed the DO loop start into a simple assignment statement that assigns the real constant 1.5 to the variable `DO100I`.
-The change not only changes how the statement should be parsed; it also almost completely changes the tokens for the statement.
+The change not only changes how the statement should be parsed; it also drastically changes the tokens the scanner should return.

 ## Implementation Details